 Do you see Amy Porterfield mentioning her other range of offers during her Webinars That Convert launches?

 So why do you think you’d be better off mentioning every service you have on your LinkedIn profile?
 Or trying to widen the appeal of your service offering until it becomes like watered down porridge.
 Inedible.

 Can we agree then?
 If you’re looking to sell like a firecracker focus on:

 - One offer

 5. A list of all your marketing touchpoints

 I didn’t write this blog for people with massive, red hot audiences.
-If you’re reading this, I’m going to assume that you probably haven’t yet set up some slick Facebook ad fuelled funnel, you haven’t got a burgeoning email list and you haven’t got thousands of website visitors yet.
+If you’re reading this, I’m going to assume that you haven’t yet set up some slick Facebook ad fuelled funnel, you haven’t got a burgeoning email list and you haven’t got thousands of daily website visitors yet.